brianlagranda/finapp/README.md

 FinApp is a personal finance management web app built with **React**, **TypeScript**, and **TailwindCSS**, following **Clean Code** principles and using the **Feature-Sliced Design (FSD)** architecture.

-This project focuses on creating a scalable, maintainable, and modern frontend application, with state management using **Zustand** and automated unit testing using **Vitest**.
+This project focuses on creating a scalable, maintainable, and modern frontend application, with state management using **Zustand** and automated unit testing using **Vitest + React Testing Library**.

 ---